 If you’ve never seen a saguaro cactus, close your eyes and imagine the American desert.
 If you’re seeing a large stick man-shaped cactus with its arms up high, you’re seeing a saguaro!

 Saguaro National Park is divided into two sections; East (Rincon District) and West (Tucson Mountain District).
 You will find a denser population of saguaro cacti in a smaller area within West Saguaro, making it a better option for a short day trip.

 Alternatively, East Saguaro has 128 miles of the 165 miles of hiking trails, making it ideal for hiking and backpacking if time permits.

 Camping is available within the park or you can find lodging in nearby Tucson.

-The entrance to Saguaro National Park is $25 per vehicle or you can get an annual interagency pass for $80.
+The entrance to Saguaro National Park is $25 per vehicle.

 If you’re visiting Phoenix, the small town of Sedona, with its ethereal red rock formations and mystical vibes, is an absolute must-visit.
-Sedona is located a little under two hours north of Phoenix but is well worth the detour.
+Sedona is just under two hours north of Phoenix but is well worth the detour.

 PRO TIP: Consider visiting Sedonia on a guided day trip from Phoenix if you don’t have a car rental.

 If you’re looking for something less physically stressful than a hike, you can join one of the city’s famed Jeep tours, taking you along dusty roads to admire the impossibly red rock formations or participate in a yoga session or other kind of spiritual practice at one of Sedona’s alleged vortexes, which are believed to emanate energy conducive for relaxation, meditation, and self-exploration.

 Is Sedona expensive?